Cumulus: Blockchain-Enabled Privacy Preserving Data Audit in Cloud: Abstract

 \section{Abstract}

 Data owners upload large files to cloud storage servers, but malicious servers may potentially tamper data.
 To check integrity of remote data, Proof of Retrievability (PoR) schemes were introduced.
 Existing PoR protocols assume that data owners and third-party auditors are honest and audit only the potentially malicious cloud server to check integrity of stored data.
 In this paper we consider a system where any party may attempt to cheat others and consider collusion cases.
-We design a protocol that is secure under such adversarial assumptions and use blockchain smart contracts to act as mediator in case of dispute and payment settlement.
+We design a protocol, Cumulus \footnote{Cloud storage has no relation to clouds in the sky!
+But since this type of cloud indicates fair weather, often popping up on bright sunny days, we chose this name to illustrate that our protocol would make the future of cloud storage brighter}, that is secure under such adversarial assumptions and use blockchain smart contracts to act as mediator in case of dispute and payment settlement.
 We use state channels to reduce blockchain interactions in order to build a practical audit solution.
+The security of the protocol has been proven in Universal Composability (UC) framework.
+Finally, we illustrate several applications of our basic protocol and evaluate practicality of our approach via a prototype implementation for fairly selling large files over the cryptocurrency Ethereum.
 We implement and evaluate a prototype using Ethereum as the blockchain platform and show that our scheme has comparable performance.